dawnis/evo_rl/README.md

 ## Python
-An python package (evo_rl) can be built by running `maturin develop` in the source code.
+A python package (evo_rl) can be built by running `maturin develop` in the source code.
 Examples are included in the `python` directory.

 ## Running Tests